project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_building.md

 Once you have all the necessary submodules, source the Matter environment with the following command.
-This loads a number of build tools and makes sure the correct toolchains and compilers are used for compiling the Unify Matter Bridge.
+This loads a number of build tools and makes sure the correct toolchains and compilers are used for compiling the Unify Matter Protocol Controller.

 ## Check Out Submodules